Boyquotes/gd3dtopdown/README.md

 ## Installation
 ### Compiled from source (Debug)

-This guide assumes you have the required C++ compilers and scons installed, explained in the [compiling guide.](https://docs.godotengine.org/en/stable/development/compiling/index.html)
+This guide assumes you have the required C++ compilers and SCons installed, explained in the [godot compiling guide.](https://docs.godotengine.org/en/stable/development/compiling/index.html)

 Clone the project with submodules
 ```